 The 2012 Plan will be administered by the Compensation Committee.
 The Compensation Committee will have full authority, in its discretion, to interpret the 2012 Plan and to determine the persons who will receive awards and the number of shares to be covered by each award.
-It is expected that all employees of AAMC and any subsidiaries of AAMC will be eligible for participation under the 2012 Plan.
-In addition, holders of Altisource options who are employees of AAMC or Altisource (which, prior to the Separation, will be the parent of AAMC) will receive options under the 2012 Plan with respect to their Altisource options.
-See "The Separation-Treatment of Outstanding Altisource Stock Options."
+It is expected that all employees of AAMC and any subsidiaries of AAMC, as well as key executives of Altisource and Ocwen, will be eligible for participation under the 2012 Plan.